peiffer-innovations/automated_testing_framework_driver_websocket/README.md

 The library supports multiple built in [Commands](#commands) that can be sent via a driver script or program.
 It also provides a plugin mechanism for libraries or applications to provide their own commands that can be sent and executed by a host device.

+The library contains the code for both creating drivers as well as embedding the framework within the Flutter application.
+The drivers can be Flutter, CLIs, or any other pure Dart setup.

 ## App Usage